Updated 17 Aug 2021 — eBird Taxonomy v2021

 - Great-winged Petrel (Ptrerodroma macroptera): A recent paper supported this split and recognizes Gray-faced Petrel (Pterodroma gouldi), which breeds on islands off the North Island of New Zealand, as distinct from Great-winged Petrel (Pterodroma macroptera), which breeds on islands in the southern oceans.
 Only Gray-faced Petrel has occurred (as a vagrant) in North America, where there are several California records.
 In South America, there is one record of Gray-faced Petrel from Chile and at least one record of Great-winged Petrel from Brazil.
 AOS-NACC has split them, but AOS-SACC has yet to consider a proposal to split these species.

-- Band-rumped Storm-Petrel (Oceanodroma castro): Although it does not result in a name change or any change in the records yet, eBird and Clements have begun to recognize that Band-rumped Storm-Petrel is actually a cryptic complex of several species.
-Only Cape Verde Storm-Petrel (O. jabejabe) and Monteiro’s Storm-Petrel (O. monteiroi) have been recognized thus far, but ultimately at least one other Atlantic taxon is likely to be split from Band-rumped. the form, Band-rumped Storm-Petrel (Grant’s) is yet undescribed, but increasingly well-known in its east Atlantic breeding areas and its vocal differences have been described by the Sound Approach team.
-In addition, at least two and maybe more Pacific taxa (including the Galapagos form, also available in eBird) surely will be split.
+- Band-rumped Storm-Petrel (Oceanodroma castro): Although it does not result in a name change or any change in the records yet, eBird, Clements, and AOS-NACC have begun to recognize that Band-rumped Storm-Petrel is actually a cryptic complex of several species.
+Only Cape Verde Storm-Petrel (O. jabejabe) and Monteiro’s Storm-Petrel (O. monteiroi) have been recognized thus far.
+In addition, at least two and maybe more Pacific taxa (including the Galapagos form, also available in eBird) are likely future splits.
 Debate continues about which form(s) occur(s) in United States waters.
-While this has no effect on current lists (since only nominate and the undescribed taxa are yet documented or believed to visit North American waters), it is worth keeping in mind that the eBird/Clements definition of Band-rumped Storm-Petrel is different from that of the AOS.
-AOS-NACC formally recognized O. monteiroi (and presumably O. jabejabe) but AOS-SACC has yet to formally consider a proposal to split these species.
+While this has no effect on current lists (since only nominate and the undescribed taxa are yet documented or believed to visit North American waters), it is worth keeping in mind that the eBird/Clements definition of Band-rumped Storm-Petrel is different from that of the AOS-SACC.
+AOS-NACC has now formally recognized O. monteiroi and O. jabejabe) but AOS-SACC has yet to formally consider a proposal to split these species.

 - Whiskered Flycatcher: We consider Sulphur-rumped and Whiskered flycatchers to be different species, but SACC has yet to adopt this split, considering both under a single species Sulphur-rumped Flycatcher (Myiobius barbatus).